EXPLORE, EXPERIENCE, AND ENJOY THE SEA RANCH AND ABALONE BAY!

 Please note that the seven most northern historic markers with public access may be hiked on one continuous trail, while the two southern ones must each be accessed separately.
 Parking lots are open during daylight hours only and close at sunset.

-Parking fees apply for visitors.
+Parking fees apply to visitors.
 RVs and trailers are not allowed in the parking lots.
 See Sonoma County Regional Parks website for information and use restrictions.

 EXPLORE THE GEOLOGY OF SEA RANCH AND MENDONOMA